 - Any raw, natural chicken breasts will work, but the thinner the better if you want to shorten the pan frying time.

-- I used shredded Parmesan cheese, but I’m betting any shredded cheese will work.
+- Personally, I used shredded Parmesan cheese, but I’m betting any shredded cheese will work.

 - I used refined, high heat tolerant coconut oil.
 It’s good for pan frying.

-- Any eggs, salt, and pepper are fine.
+- All eggs, salt, and pepper are fine.

 Credit for this low carb fried chicken recipe goes to Craig at Ruled Me.
 I made only minor modifications to his recipe before sharing it with you.